Unboxed-Software/solana-react-native-counter/README.md

 ### Conclusion

 Getting started with mobile Solana development is fairly straightforward thanks to SMS.
+While React Native is slightly different than React, the code you have to write is more similar than different.
+The primary difference is that the portion of your code that interacts with wallets will exist within the `transact` callback.
 Remember to look at our other lessons if you need a refresher on Solana development more broadly.

 # Demo